Audrey lived in Spain for years and has compiled several helpful articles for first-time visitors, especially those headed to Extremadura.

 - No need to tip!
 Really.
 If you must, leave some change up to 1 Euro.
 Waiters are paid salaries with benefits in Spain, which is why the food seems somewhat more expensive in restaurants.

-- If you do not speak much Spanish, I would recommend getting a menu translator like .
+- If you do not speak much Spanish, I would recommend getting a menu translator like this one.
 This particular one is great for people who are backpacking because it comes in three languages: Spanish, Italian, and French.
-You may think you can figure it out, but suddenly you have no Wifi in a remote part of Spain, so Google translate will not work, and you accidentally order Gallegan Octopus. this one
+You may think you can figure it out, but suddenly you have no Wifi in a remote part of Spain, so Google translate will not work, and you accidentally order Gallegan Octopus.

 - Casual bars allow you to throw trash on the floor